baharudin-yusup/weather-info/README.md

 # Weather Info App

 This is a simple weather application that provides current weather conditions and up to 4 days of weather forecast for multiple cities.
-The application utilizes the OpenWeatherMap API to fetch weather data.
+The application utilizes the OpenWeather API to fetch weather data.

 ## Project Specifications